A Deterministic Sampling Method via Maximum Mean Discrepancy Flow with Adaptive Kernel: Introduction

 If the target distribution is known up to the intractable normalizing constant, KL-divergence is commonly used \citep{liu2016stein, blei2017variational, ma2019sampling, heng2021gibbs}.
 For example, the Langevin Monte Carlo (LMC) \citep{welling2011bayesian,cheng2018underdamped,bernton2018langevin} and the Stein Variational Gradient Descent (SVGD) \citep{liu2016stein} can be considered as a discretization of the Wasserstein gradient flow \citep{jordan1998variational} of the KL-divergence.
 However, KL-divergence is only suitable for the target distribution whose density function takes the form $\frac{1}{Z} \exp(-V(\x))$.
 Moreover, the KL-divergence-based algorithms require repeated evaluation of the gradient of the target distribution, which can be computationally costly if the target distribution is complicated to compute.

 Kernel discrepancy is another popular dissimilarity functional.
 In machine learning, kernel discrepancy is better known as \emph{Maximum Mean Discrepancy} or \emph{MMD}.
 It is suitable for the case where the target distribution is compactly supported.
 Unlike KL-divergence, MMD does not have the ``$\log 0$'' issue which can occur when the density values are really small at certain particles.
-What is more, it is easy to compute the MMD for the two-sample problems \citep{li2015generative, li2017mmd}, in which the target distribution is the empirical distribution of training data.
+What is more, it is easy to compute the MMD for the two-sample problems \citep{li2015generative,chwialkowski16kernel,li2017mmd}, in which the target distribution is the empirical distribution of training data.
+Recently, \cite{chen2026stationarymmdpoints} introduced stationary MMD points and applied it to numerical integration.
 For these reasons, we choose kernel discrepancy or MMD as the objective functional.
 We defer the detailed review of kernel discrepancy/MMD and its related literature in Section \ref{sec:background}.

 Another important aspect of a VI approach is the minimization method.
 As reviewed by \cite{blei2017variational}, the complexity of the minimization is largely decided by the distribution family $\mathcal{Q}$, i.e., the set of feasible distributions to approximate the target distribution.
 It can be a family of parametric distributions.
 But sometimes, the parametric distribution is too restrictive, and thus flow-based VI methods have been created, in which $\mathcal{Q}$ consists of distributions obtained by a series of smooth transformations from a tractable initial reference distribution.
-Examples include normalizing flow VI methods \citep{rezende2015variational, kingma2016improved, salman2018deep} and particle-based VI methods (ParVIs) \citep{liu2016stein, liu2017stein, liu2018riemannian, chen2018unified, liu2019understanding, chen2019projected,wang2021particle}.
+Examples include normalizing flow VI methods \citep{rezende2015variational, kingma2016improved} and particle-based VI methods (ParVIs) \citep{liu2016stein, liu2017stein, liu2018riemannian, chen2018unified, liu2019understanding, chen2019projected,wang2021particle, arbel2019maximum, korba2021kernel, mroueh2019sobolev}.
 Our proposed approach belongs to the ParVIs category.
 Among all the ParVIs, SVGD \citep{liu2017stein} is one of the most popular early works.
 We compare the proposed approach with some other ParVI methods, including SVGD.